German Articles: Guide To Definite And Indefinite Articles In German

 The answers will be in the dialogue after.

 Here are your results in a dialogue.
-I hope you will find all the answers.
-Write them in the comments and I’ll correct them for you.
+We hope you will find all the answers.
+Write them in the video’s comments and we’ll correct them for you.

 VANESSA